wildfly-extras/wildfly-camel-examples/camel-jms/README.md

 -------------

 * Maven
-* An application server with WildFly Camel installed
+* An application server with Red Hat Fuse installed

 Connecting to an external broker
 --------------------------------

-For example to connect to an external Artemis broker follow the instructions given in the WildFly documentation for the [Artemis Resource Adapter](http://docs.wildfly.org/15/Admin_Guide.html#Messaging) and then inject the connection factory as you would with the default connection factory.
+For example to connect to an external Artemis broker follow the instructions given in the EAP7 documentation for the [Artemis Resource Adapter](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.1/html/configuring_messaging/resource_adapters#about_integrated_artemis_resource_adapter) and then inject the connection factory as you would with the default connection factory.

     @Resource(mappedName = "java:jboss/RemoteJmsXA")
     ConnectionFactory connectionFactory;